clean-code-craft-tcq-1/reimagined-design-patterns-susrajen/README.md

 > Do not add diagrams, and do not try to give a complete description of the patterns as found in the books.
 Rather think of how you would explain the essential ideas of these patterns in a few sentences to a colleague while drinking coffee.

-# Decorator pattern -
+## Decorator pattern -

-# Summary:
+ **Summary:
     Decorator pattern is used for extension at runtime and to avoid overuse of inheritance

-# what kind of problem(s) you can solve with that pattern and when you use it, maybe with a short example
+**What kind of problem(s) you can solve with that pattern and when you use it, maybe with a short example

     Give additional responsibilities to an object with less effort (without any code changes)